black-lotus/codeigniter-rediscache/README.md

 ```

 Get keys cache :
-You can get the value of a cache simply with the get function.
+You can get the keys of a cache simply with the get function.
 ```
      $val = $this->credis->getKeys();
 ```